manorrock/assistant/ROADMAP.md

    - [ ] Track tool selection accuracy metrics

 # Next release
-- [x] Refactor Eclipse plugin to dispatch to the CLI version
-- [x] Refactor IntelliJ plugin to dispatch to the CLI version
-- [x] Refactor Desktop application to dispatch to the CLI version
-- [x] Add a web scraper tool to scrape web pages and extract data
-- [x] Refactor to move all non-UI commands into a separate Maven module (command)
-- [x] Strengthen ProcessExecutionTool description to be clear on when to use it
-- [x] Refactor to move all tools into a separate Maven module (tool)
-- [x] Add a tool to scaffold a Maven project using Maven archetypes
-- [x] Refactor all implementations to use the AssistantImpl instead of their own CLIExecutor
-- [ ] Add building of a Windows installer (MSI) to the build process similar to the one used for the MacOS installer (DMG)

-# Next+1 release
 - [ ] Refactor NetBeansControllerTopComponent to AssistantTopComponent
 - [ ] Add a /plan create command to create a structured plan for a given PROMPT
 - [ ] Refactor Eclipse plugin to be a flat structure in com.manorrock.asistant.eclipse package